Everything we know about England’s drinking habits as Ashes ‘stag do’ in Noosa sparks investigation

 The inquiry follows England’s humiliating Ashes performance in Australia

-After a disastrous Ashes tour, England have attracted more negative attention after an investigation was launched following reports that their mid-series break in Noosa resembled a “stag do”.
+England have attracted more negative attention during the disastrous Ashes tour after an investigation was launched following reports that their mid-series break in Noosa resembled a “stag do”.

 Head coach Brendon McCullum admitted England’s preparation “didn’t work”, which included England’s planned trip to seaside town Noosa, despite poor performances in the first two Tests in Perth and Brisbane.

-The long-planned trip was designed to allow the players time to relax and unwind on what has always been an intense and lengthy trip, but alcohol consumption is now a pressing concern.
+The long-planned break was designed to allow the players time to relax and unwind on what has always been an intense and lengthy itinerary, but alcohol consumption is now a pressing concern.

 Why were England in Noosa?